MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 the server switches who is visible on the screen.
 This will likely happen every time someone new speaks.

 *Note: this user may not be providing video or that video could be muted.
-It is up to the implementing party to show somethis else such as an avatar or profile picture in such instances.*
+It is up to the implementing party to show something else such as an avatar or profile picture in such instances.*
 ```
 interface IOnScreenParticipantsUpdate {
   participantsOnScreen: [